The Importance of pH

 pH is a critical factor in the chemistry of concrete.
-Portland Cement, the “binding” component in concrete, (the other components being rock [aggregates] and water) has a pH approaching 11, which is very alkaline.
+The components of concrete are Portland Cement, rock (aggregates), and water.
+Portland Cement is the “binding” component in concrete and has a pH approaching 11, which is very alkaline.
 If you remember your high school chemistry, neutral pH is 7.
 Above 7 is alkaline, and below 7 is acidic.

 In order for the cement to hold together the other components, it is important for it to remain at or near a pH of 11.
-When salt (pH of roughly 6 to 7) or other acids, such as acid rain, are introduced onto (and therefore “into” as well) the concrete, they enter into the small pores and micro-cracks of the concrete and attack the surrounding materials, lowering their pH.
+When salt (pH of roughly 6 to 7) or other acids, such as acid rain, are introduced onto the concrete, they enter into the small pores and micro-cracks of the concrete and attack the surrounding materials, lowering their pH.
 As the pH is lowered, the cement’s ability to hold things together is compromised.
-Exposed to acidic environments for a long enough period of time, and all that will be left is sand and rock.
+When the concrete is exposed to acidic environments for a long enough period of time, all that will be left is sand and rock.

 When carbonation (lowered pH) reaches the level of the steel reinforcement, it attacks the thin protective layer of iron oxide surrounding the reinforcement and initiates corrosion.
 Since steel can expand up to 6 times its size when corroding, the resulting pressure can cause the surrounding concrete to crack and break.
 In structural concrete, this can result in structural failure.